Newbury principles: Application in Australian Planning Decisions

 The Newbury principles are applied in Australia, and have been cited by courts in New South Wales and Western Australia.
 The Newbury test also remains in general application in the courts of New Zealand.

 NSW Environmental Planning & Assessment Act 1979 (EP & A Act 1979)

 The power to impose conditions on development consent in NSW derives from the heads of consideration under S.4.15 of the EP & A Act 1979 (formerly S.79C) and S.4.17 of this Act.
 The purpose of these provisions is to provide for the various effects of a development consent which commonly arise in the assessment of development applications.

 In specific instances it will be for conditions to be explicitly worded by assessment staff to deal with specific issues of impact or ongoing management.
-To satisfy the Newbury Principles in all such conditions must:
+To satisfy the Newbury Principles all such conditions must: